Thurgath/champions/README.md

 ##### Mac

 On some Macs there could be a problem with node-sass.
-If you get a problem with "" when compiling during build you probably need to rebuild node-sass as described here, https://stackoverflow.com/questions/45251645/error-enoent-no-such-file-or-directory-scandir/53669612#53669612. node node_modules/node-sass/scripts/install.js npm rebuild node-sass
+If you get a problem with "enoent for scandir" when compiling during build you probably need to rebuild node-sass as described here, https://stackoverflow.com/questions/45251645/error-enoent-no-such-file-or-directory-scandir/53669612#53669612. node node_modules/node-sass/scripts/install.js npm rebuild node-sass